 I know I will have to prepare myself to be around dozens of strangers on these draining mornings, making me long for a siesta even more.

-Western society places importance on social interactions, group meetings, face-to-face contact, and other mentally tiresome activities introverts struggle with.
-While I don’t advocate for entire isolation, I do believe there is a balance that introverts — and extroverts — need.
-Siestas restore that.
+Western society places importance on social interactions, group meetings, face-to-face contact, and other mentally tiresome activities introverts struggle with — to the point of getting an introvert hangover.
+While I don’t advocate for entire isolation, I do believe there is a balance that introverts (and extroverts) need.
+Siestas restore that balance.

 As Western culture is substantially biased towards extroverts, introverts living in Spain are living the good life.
 Yes, American introverts may find peace when they come home from their 9-to-5s, but siestas are specific.
 Meaning, siestas are designed to allow people space and opportunity to have time to themselves and enjoy life.
 People who live a 9-to-5 life generally don’t have time to slow down and reflect as a Spaniard would during siesta.